+A married couple may think, "We want to keep it simple and just leave everything to each other."
+However, the real goal may be financial security for a surviving spouse.
+Once that is accomplished, there may be room for leaving a gift to charity or helping other family members in meaningful ways.
 Determine your real objectives before you consider how you'd like to go about making distributions.
 It's helpful to write down everything that you would like to do with the assets you've spent a lifetime accumulating.
-Next, take time to think about how you want your assets to be distributed and what you expect to accomplish with these distributions.
+Next, take time to think about how you want to divide your estate and what you expect to accomplish with these distributions.
 For example, it's common for individuals to want to: